ioBroker/ioBroker.history/docs/en/README.md

 ### History data

 A click on the cog symbol of the object opens the settings.
-You can find the stored history history data in the tab "history data":
+You can find the stored history data in the tab "history data":

 ![State-History](img/state-history.png)